TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/TypoScriptConfiguration/Index.rst

 .. include:: /CodeSnippets/TypoScript/Part1FluidTemplateSection.rst.txt

 Line 1 is a comment.
 All lines starting with :typoscript:`//` or :typoscript:`#` will be ignored by the parser.
-In TypoScript it is however not possible to start a comment in the middle of a line (as you might be used from PHP of Java).
+In TypoScript it is however not possible to have a comment after code in a line as you might be used from PHP of Java.

 Line 2 configures that the template rendering engine Fluid should be used to generate the page output.